decaf-ts/for-fabric/workdocs/1-Header.md

 [![Banner](./workdocs/assets/Banner.png)](https://decaf-ts.github.io/ts-workspace/)
-## Hyperledger Fabric Integration for DECAF
+## Hyperledger Fabric Contracts for DECAF

-A TypeScript library that provides seamless integration with Hyperledger Fabric networks, offering both client-side connectivity and chaincode contract development capabilities.
-It extends the DECAF database abstraction framework to work with Fabric's ledger, enabling consistent data access patterns across different storage technologies.
+Chaincode-side building blocks for Hyperledger Fabric written in TypeScript.
+This module provides repositories, CRUD contracts (object and serialized JSON), an ERC20 sample contract, Fabric-backed sequences, event emission, and context-aware logging.
+It adapts DECAF’s data-access patterns to Fabric’s world-state so you can write smart contracts with the same Repository/Model abstractions used elsewhere in DECAF.